February 20, 2012, Christopher D. Carroll EntrepreneurPF

-The firm’s goal is to pick the sequence of values of
+Suppose that the firm’s goal is to pick the sequence that solves:

 rate